 1. Be the parent you needed when you were little.

 Many of us have what feels like a whole lot of extra neurons dedicated to empathy.
 And as empathic HSPs, following a standard rote of discipline that leaves us feeling disconnected from our children simply isn’t a good fit.
 Every day, we need to do the work required to connect deeply and positively with our children.
 Parent gently.
 This includes “parenting” yourself, too.
 Be kind to yourself and keep your inner (and outer) voice in check.
 Quick disclaimer: it won’t always work.
 As is true for anything we practice, the more we attempt it, the easier it will become.
 If empathic parents treat our children harshly, many of us will internalize the punishment and feel it ourselves on some level.
 If our parents were harsh with us and we have emotional memories of that, we’ll feel those feelings all over again as we administer them in our own homes.
 And those feelings don’t feel good.
 Of course, children do need loving limits.
-I’ve compiled a helpful reading list of positive parenting books that can help you learn how to do this.
 With practice, we can hold those loving limits compassionately with our children while also healing your own inner child.
 If you’re new to gentle parenting or want to learn about it in ways that support the information in the books, many positive parenting groups exist to support you.
 Support from likeminded parents can help you navigate to a gentler way of being.
 Release the pressure to parent the way our parents did, or our peers did, or the way some parenting book said we should.
 Our children are real and they need us today.
 Create a joyful life with them that includes the gift of your empathy.

 2. Bank the time that you can’t “take care of yourself first”–and find creative ways to weave self-care into your routines.